SDITools/adobeanalyticsr/README.md

 The token is actually a lonnnnng alphanumeric string that is the what ultimately enables you to access your data:

 **OAuth process**
+OAuth requires an interactive environment (see step 3 below), and the authentication token expires after 24 hours, which then requires repeating steps 2-9 below:

-1. In the console, enter `aw_auth_with('oauth')` and press _Enter_.
+1. In the console, enter `aw_auth_with('oauth')` and press **Enter**.
-1. Next enter `aw_auth()` and press _Enter_.
+2. Enter `aw_auth()` and press **Enter**.
-2. A browser window should appear that prompts you to log in to your Adobe Marketing Cloud account.
+3. A browser window should appear that prompts you to log in to your Adobe Marketing Cloud account.
-3. Log in.
+4. Log in.
-4. You will then be redirected to `adobeanalyticsr.com`* and a screen that displays your token.*
+5. You will then be redirected to `adobeanalyticsr.com`* and a screen that displays your token.*
-5. Copy the token (only).
+6. Copy the token (only).
-6. Return to the R console.
+7. Return to the R console.
 You should see a prompt to **Enter authorization code:**
-7. Paste the token you copied and press _Enter_.
+8. Paste the token you copied and press **Enter**.
-8. You should see the confirmation message: "Successfully authenticated with OAuth"
+9. You should see the confirmation message: "Successfully authenticated with OAuth"

-This token will expire every 24 hours, so you will have to periodically repeat this step.
+As noted above, this token will expire every 24 hours, so you will have to periodically repeat this step.

 \* Again, this is simply a helper site I've set up in order to make it easier to generate a token.
 The site does not store any information.

 **JWT process**
+JWT does _not_ require an interactive environment and does not require a token refresh every 24 hours, but it does require a bit more work to set up initially (as described above).
+To authenticate using JWT:

 1. In the console, enter `aw_auth_with('jwt')` and press _Enter_.
-1. Next enter `aw_auth()` and press _Enter_.
+2. Enter `aw_auth()` and press **Enter**.
-2. You should see the confirmation message: "Successfully authenticated with JWT: access token valid until..."
+3. You should see the confirmation message: "Successfully authenticated with JWT: access token valid until..."

 #### 4. Confirm the process worked and get available company_id and reports